 However, if you want to catch incredible autumn vibes, then definitely consider visiting during the fall months of October-November, when the orange-colored trees line the wonderfully picturesque sidewalks of Old and New Montéal.

-Many people also enjoy visiting Montréal during the end of summer, late August-September, which is the season I decided to visit the city on my most recent trip (literally got back this week!).
+Many people also enjoy visiting Montréal during the end of summer, late August-September, which is the season I decided to visit the city on my most recent trip.

-Personally, I don’t think I’d come back to the city around August again, just because it was still very hot and humid, and very crowded.
+Personally, I don’t think I’d plan a trip a trip to Montréal in August again, just because it was still very hot and humid, and very crowded.

 I think August is still a busy summer travel month for many, and Montréal was definitely packed with us, travelers.